CHADIS CRAFTS' FUN PAGES

 RECIPES:

-These are my Mother's or at least her favorites.
 She so very rarely ever wrote a recipe down.

 I don't know where she got them.

-She has been using these for years.
+She used these for years.

 Everyone loves them and always wants the recipe.

-If you tell me they are from some book or someone else I will believe you and give them credit.
+If you tell me they are from some book or someone else, I will believe you and give them credit.

 Hope you enjoy.